 - That Neil had died in a terrible automobile accident

-A thankfully short-lived rumor cropped up in September 2010—and was resurrected, zombie-like, in January 2013 and again in July, September, and December 2015—at which point it became apparent that it would thenceforth recur on a regular basis—that Neil had been killed in a terrible automobile accident while driving recklessly at nearly twice the posted speed limit.
-It was apparently generated by the repulsive "Fake a Wish" website (for which I refuse to provide my customary hyperlink), which facilitates the creation and spread of false "news stories"—and often quite badly written ones at that—about any celebrity of one's choosing.
+A rumor first cropped up in September 2010 and was resurrected, zombie-like, in January 2013 and again in July, September, and December 2015—at which point it became apparent that it would thenceforth recur on a regular basis—that Neil had been killed in a terrible automobile accident while driving recklessly at nearly twice the posted speed limit.
+It was initially generated by the repulsive "Fake a Wish" website (for which I refuse to provide my customary hyperlink), which facilitates the creation and spread of false "news stories"—and often quite badly written ones at that—about any celebrity of one's choosing.
 Among the other reported victims of this hoax-enabler have been Rick Astley, George Clooney, Tom Cruise, Miley Cyrus, Harrison Ford, Jeff Goldblum, Natalie Portman, and Britney Spears.
 The fact that this vile tool is called "Fake a Wish"—an obvious takeoff on the noble and benevolent Make a Wish Foundation—underscores its fundamental mean-spiritedness.
 That certain people might actually wish such horrible things on other people, celebrities or otherwise, does nothing to elevate my own generally pessimistic view of human nature.

 And please don't waste your time telling me to "lighten up."
 Anyone who knows me knows that I have a pretty good sense of humor.
 Hell, just reading this website should reveal that much about me.
 But when it comes to crap like this, I ain't gonna do it.